RobinEatingWorm/brick-breaker/README.md

 ![Resetting the program](images/reset_program.png)

 Next, click the 'Reset' button on the bitmap display.
 It should become fully black.
-It is not required to also reset the keyboard simulator.
+Resetting the keyboard simulator is not required.

 ![Resetting the display](images/reset_bitmap_display.png)